viccuad/contrail-black/README.md

 This is a modification of Padster's gnome shell theme [contrail][contrail-deviantart].

+# install
+This version has only been tested under gnome shell 3.4.
+Put the Contrail-black dir in this repo under ~/.themes/ (only your current user will have it).

 # License
 As the original work from Padster, it's under a [Creative Commons Attribution-Noncommercial-Share Alike 3.0 License][cc].